All I Wanna Do (1998 film): Plot

-As the St. Ambrose dance arrives, Verena and Momo concoct a plan to cast the boys' academy in a bad light, by spiking the fruit punch with alcohol from the chemistry lab and feeding them Tweety's ipecac to induce vomiting during their choir performance; Verena then plants empty liquor bottles in their school bus.
+As the St. Ambrose dance arrives, Verena and Momo concoct a plan to cast the boys' academy in a bad light by spiking the fruit punch with alcohol from the chemistry lab and feeding them Tweety's ipecac to induce vomiting during their choir performance; Verena then plants empty liquor bottles in their school bus.
 The same night, Dennis arrives at the academy dressed in a St. Ambrose uniform and meets Odette for their rendezvous in the attic of the school.
+Just before they can consummate their relationship, Odette starts to have second thoughts when Dennis casually brushes off her interest in politics.
+They make up and begin kissing, but are caught by Mr. Dewey, a St. Ambrose teacher who acts lasciviously with students.
+Dewey throws Dennis out, but before he can make an advance on Odie, a group of teenage male townies called "The Flat Critters"—led by Snake who has a crush on Tinka—crash the scene, steal Dewey's clothes, and lock him in a closet.

 Tweety and Tinka have a change of heart on the co-ed integration after Tweety is sexually assaulted and humiliated by some St. Ambrose students.
-With the help of a group of teenage male townies called "The Flat Critters", led by Snake who has a crush on Tinka, they end up sending the intoxicated St. Ambrose boys home with a poor reputation.
+With the help of the Flat Critters, they end up sending the intoxicated St. Ambrose boys home with a poor reputation.
+Mr. Dewey is also fired from the school.
 Miss McVane recognizes Verena as the mastermind behind the sabotage.
 Despite Miss McVane's appreciation for Verena's efforts, she is forced to expel Verena for having been caught fraternizing in her undergarments with a St. Ambrose boy.

 The following week at the end of the year ceremony, the announcement of the merger is made by Mrs. Sawyer, much to the disapproval of the girls, including Abby.
-The students, led by Odie, hole up inside the school dormitories and demand a student body vote count as a single vote on the board of trustees.
+The students, led by Odie, hole up inside the school dormitories and demand a student body vote be counted as a single vote on the board of trustees.
 Meanwhile, a media circus surrounds the school, and the board of trustees agree to a student vote.
 Ultimately, the votes against the integration outnumber those for it, and the students donate their personal savings to help with the school's debt.